bonfire-networks/bonfire-app/docs/DEPLOY.md

 - You will need to use `just` in order to pass the `.env` file to the executable.
 This can be accomplished by running `just cmd _build/prod/rel/bonfire/bin/bonfire <bonfire command>`.
 Just works from the root directory of the `justfile`, not your current directory.

-- The migrations should automatically run on first boot, but if you run into troubles the migration command is: `bin/bonfire eval 'EctoSparkles.Migrator.migrate()'`.
+- The migrations should automatically run on first boot, but if you run into troubles the migration command is: `bin/bonfire eval 'Bonfire.Common.Repo.migrate()'`.

 - If you’re using RDS or some other locked down DB, you may need to run `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on your database with elevated privileges.